 - Cellphone records

 Involved parties may decide to settle out of court.
-If you choose not to pursue a legal case against the negligent party, you may settle with their insurance company.
+You may settle with their insurance company if you choose not to pursue a legal case against the negligent party.

 Seek Justice for Your Child’s Injuries With an Experienced Car Accident Lawyer